chiunhau/p5-manager/README.md

 $ p5 s
 ```

-Now edit your sketch.js and go to localhost:5555/PROJECT_NAME, then p5-manager will do the rest.
-(Notice: you should run `p5 server` in a collection directory, instead of a project diretory)
+Now edit your sketch.js and go to `localhost:5555/PROJECT_NAME`, then p5-manager will do the rest.
+(Notice: you should run `p5 server` in a collection directory, instead of a project directory)

 ## Static mode v.s GUI mode
 There are two ways to get access to your sketch.
 One is via public path, ex: `localhost:5555/demo1/index.html`.
 The other way is GUI mode, just go to: `localhost:5555` to have fun with our GUI panel.